DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 <!--more-->

+This blog post will be a lot less driven by theory, and a lot more by experimentation, tweaking, trial and error :)

 ## Light Support

 Right now, the light is hardcoded in the shader.
 In the [demo](/), I decided to let